-The most important long-term capital resource of Oikocredit is its member's capital (94% by the end of 2006).
-The remaining funding is obtained from long term loans as well as reserves.
+The most important long-term capital resource of Oikocredit is its member's capital (88 % of total long term capital resources by the end of 2008).
+The remaining funding is obtained from long term loans as well as reserves (not including undistributed net income).